"Old Fashioned Values -

 The labor: you and a couple of your very good friends (who are nice enough to help you carry your furniture, appliances and boxes) will be around 4-6 hours, for loading, driving and unloading.
 Taking to considerations no stairs, or elevators, just straight shot from truck to front door.

-Now let's look at the cost of (licensed and bonded - reputable)
+Now let's look at the cost of full service mover (licensed and bonded - reputable)

 If you prepack your boxes so that movers have to just, protect furniture with moving pads, load the truck, drive it and then off load it.
 This process should take 3-4 hours.